mastrogpt/python-starter/README.md

 # Developtment

-Use:
+Use from the terminal

-- `task devel` to run a local development environment
+- `devel` to run a local development environment
-- `task deploy` to deploy everything in cloud
+- `deploy` to deploy everything in cloud
-- `task cli`  python REPL for debug

-# Setup and Config

-It is executed automatically when you open a terminal, however there are also the following command you can call directly:

-- `task setup`: install everything it is needed
-- `task config`:  asks for username and password and builds `.env`
+You can also use our extension for using it.
+Click on the "nuvolaris" icon and you have the commands available.